juancarlospaco/gothon/README.md

 - Delete all `__pycache__` and `*.pyc`.
 - Execute `go clean -x -cache` (Usually Go takes care of cleaning Cache automatically).
 - Update your Go to the latest version.
-- Add to your main Python script `sys.dontwritebytecode = True`.
 </details>

 ### Contributors